LarsMichelsen/pmatic/README.md

 `/media/sd-mmcblk0/pmatic/usr/bin/python2.7`.
 You can use it to execute your Python scripts now.

+I saw there is some way to create CCU addon packages which might be the best way to deploy pmatic on the CCU, but I did not get into this yet.

 ### Installation on your workstation

 The installation should be straight forward.
 First download pmatic by either